richardstartin/richardstartin.github.io/_posts/2023-09-05-wallclock-profiler.md

 ![](/assets/2023/09/wallclock-profiler/datadog-flamegraph-wall-time-endpoint-filter.png)

 Allocation stalls happen with ZGC, when the application threads try to allocate more memory than is currently available.
-The application thread blocks until the requested allocation can be performed, which results in latency.
+The application thread blocks until the requested allocation can be performed, which incurs latency.
 ZGC is effectively applying backpressure on the application threads, throttling concurrent access to memory as if it were a bounded queue, and it does this rather than OOM which is the only alternative.
 Allocation stalls are a symptom of an undersized heap, and there are two choices for mitigation: allocate a larger heap, or make the application allocate less.